 We were delighted when the committee agreed that the proposal complied with policy requirements and that the development would not be in detriment to the character or appearance of the green belt.
 The scheme received 10 votes to 3 in favour and our client secured a much-needed leisure space for their family.

 Our planning consultants bring an informed yet fresh approach to planning and we work hard to secure high-quality developments in the right places.
-If you have a planning project which could benefit from professional input, then contact our team on 01242 501003 or via firstname.lastname@example.org to see how we can best assist you and to receive a bespoke fee quote for our services.
+If you have a planning project which could benefit from professional input, then contact our team via email@example.com or call us on 01242 501003 to see how we can best assist you, providing the site address and a brief overview of your project.
+You can also submit your site via our Landmark Page.
+We value your privacy and any information which you provide will not be shared outside of our company and will only be used in relation to your enquiry.